Learn, curate, reflect, certify!

 To earn certification, you’ll complete approximately 40 hours of professional learning and will then have six months to assemble an e-portfolio that includes artifacts and reflections on your learning.
 Your e-portfolio will be evaluated by the ISTE Certification review team.
 Pass and you’ll be an ISTE Certified Educator!

-Join a Cohort
+Step 1: Join a

 Select a start date scheduled by an ISTE Certification Authorized Provider to join a cohort.

-Complete the fully online PD
+Step 2: Complete the fully online PD

 Participate in five synchronous learning sessions that will take place fully online over 14 weeks.
 (Schedules may vary.)
 Complete assignments addressing designing for diversity, personalized learning, equity in digital learning environments and more.

-Curate Your Portfolio
+Step 3: Curate Your Portfolio

 After successful completion of the online learning program, you’ll have six months to prepare and submit a portfolio, which typically takes about 40 hours to curate.
 During the process, you can access support resources as well as a community of others seeking the ISTE Certification.

-Become ISTE Certified
+Step 4: Become ISTE Certified

 Are you ready to be an ISTE Certified Educator?